 - Remove and discard the inner center stem from the colcasia leaves.

-- In a large bowl, mix the chickpea purée, ginger puree, turmeric, ajwain, fenugreek leaves, sugar, chili powder, salt, sesame seeds and sesame oil.
-Mixture will be crumbly.
+- In a large bowl, mix the chickpea flour, ginger purée, turmeric, ajwain, fenugreek leaves, sugar, chili powder, salt, sesame seeds and sesame oil.
+The mixture will be crumbly.
 Add the warm water and baking soda and mix just until the paste is smooth.
-Mixture should be thick enough to spread onto the leaves but not crumbly or dry nor watery.
+It should be thick enough to spread onto the leaves but not crumbly, dry or too watery.

-- Lay two of the largest leaves flat onto a clean surface.
+- Lay two of the largest leaves flat onto a clean surface making sure there are no gaps between them.
 Spread with the chickpea paste, lay 2-3 smaller leaves on top and repeat.
-Roll the leaves up into a parcel.
-Repeat the process with remaining leaves.
+Tuck the edges in & roll the leaves up into a parcel.
+Repeat the process with the remaining leaves.

 - Lay the patra parcels onto a steam basket and steam them for 15 minutes on low heat.
 Remove from steam and let them rest until they are no longer hot to the touch.
 At this point, the patra can be refrigerated and/or frozen.